Newfoundland and Labrador Route 516

 Route 516, also known as Cartwright Highway, is a 94 km north–south highway in southeastern Labrador in the Canadian province of Newfoundland and Labrador.
 It connects the town of Cartwright, along with the community of Paradise River, with the Trans-Labrador Highway (Route 510) at Cartwright Junction.
 The highway passes through remote, wooded, and hilly terrain for its entire length.
 The road is unpaved.
+Cell phone reception along Route 516 is severely limited.

 Route description

 Route 516 begins at an intersection with Trans-Labrador Highway (Route 510) at Cartwright Junction and heads northward through remote, hilly, and wooded terrain for the next several kilometres.
 It crosses the Paradise River before meeting a local road leading to the community of the same name.
 This aforementioned intersection is located at the site of the former Paradise River Airport.
-The highway then parallels the eastern shore of Sandwich Bay for several kilometres, where it passes by Cartwright Airport, before entering the Cartwright town limits.
+The highway then parallels the eastern shore of Sandwich Bay for several kilometres, where it passes by Cartwright Airport (not a scheduled destination), before entering the Cartwright town limits.
 Route 516 comes to an end at an intersection between Point Road and Main Road in downtown Cartwright near the harbour.